 What are we doing?

-The CASPI (Low-carbon Lifestyles and Behavioural Spillover) project is about how environmentally-friendly behaviour, lifestyles and spillover are understood and develop within different cultures.
+CASPI (Low-carbon Lifestyles and Behavioural Spillover) is a European Research Council-funded project about how environmentally-friendly behaviour, lifestyles and spillover are understood and develop within different cultures.
 In particular, it tests whether and when behavioural ‘spillover’ happens – in other words, whether taking up one new green behaviour (e.g., recycling) leads on to other green behaviours (e.g., taking your own bags shopping), and if so, under what circumstances.

 Why are we doing this?